Border Patrol’s investigative ‘shadow units’ back under the spotlight - NewsBreak

 Border Patrol’s investigative ‘shadow units’ back under the spotlight

-SAN DIEGO ( Border Report ) — The Southern Border Communities Coalition has sent a letter to Congress sharing what it calls “newly-discovered alarming facts” about the Border Patrol’s Critical Incident Teams that had been accused of covering up and distorting criminal and civil investigations involving Border Patrol agents.
+SAN DIEGO, C.A.
+(Border Report) — The Southern Border Communities Coalition has sent a letter to Congress sharing what it calls “newly-discovered alarming facts” about the Border Patrol’s Critical Incident Teams that had been accused of covering up and distorting criminal and civil investigations involving Border Patrol agents.

-In the past, SBCC investigated numerous cases involving these units saying it discovered instances of evidence tampering, evidence destruction, witness intimidation, fraudulent reports and other allegations to shield agents from prosecution or liability.‘Shadow units’ being eliminated, U.S. Customs and Border Protection says
+In the past, SBCC investigated numerous cases involving these units saying it discovered instances of evidence tampering, evidence destruction, witness intimidation, fraudulent reports and other allegations to shield agents from prosecution or liability.

 Ten months ago, SBCC sent its findings to Congress.